lubuntu-team/manual/source/2/2.1/2.1.1/Falkon.rst

 How To Launch
 -------------
-In the menu go to Internet -> Falkon which has a purple icon with the head of a bird in it or run falkon.
+In the menu go to Internet -> Falkon which has a purple icon with the head of a bird in it and a purple background or run falkon.